SAP/spartacus-docs/_pages/dev/session-management.md

 ## Assisted Service Module

-Since Spartacus version 1.3 we supported feature called ASM, which allows customer support agents to emulate users and help them accomplish their goals.
-This feature is tightly coupled with `AuthModule` as agents needs to log in with OAuth flow similarly to normal user and manipulate user id.
-In previous versions some parts of the implementation of this feature was placed in `AuthModule` logic.
+Since version 1.3, Spartacus supports the Assisted Service Module (ASM), which allows customer support agents to emulate users and help them accomplish their goals.
+This feature is tightly coupled with the `AuthModule` because agents need to log in with OAuth flow and make updates using the customer's user ID.
+In previous versions of Spartacus, some parts of the implementation of this feature were placed in the `AuthModule` logic.

-One of the goals of session management refactor was to make `AuthModule` not aware of ASM at all.
-Removing ASM from your application should be as simple as just not including `AsmModule`.
+One of the goals of the Session Management refactor was to make the `AuthModule` not aware of ASM at all.
+As a result, removing ASM from your application should be as simple as not including the `AsmModule`.
 No code should be left in different modules.
-With the new `AuthModule` structure we were able to make ASM feature isolated.
+With the new `AuthModule` structure, the ASM feature is now isolated.

 ![Asm integration with UserAuthModule]({{ site.baseurl }}/assets/images/session-management/asm.svg)

-To integrate ASM with `UserAuthModule` we mainly used the mechanism to provide your own services in place of the default along with inheritance.
+To integrate ASM with the `UserAuthModule` the mechanism for providing your own services was used instead of the default, along with inheritance.

-We extended `AuthService`, `AuthHttpHeaderService` and `AuthStorageService` and provided them in `AsmModule`.
+The `AuthService`, `AuthHttpHeaderService`, and `AuthStorageService` were extended, and then provided in the `AsmModule`, as shown in the following example:

 ```ts
 {